English

 Why version control matters

 When multiple agents work on your data at the same time, accidental overwrites, deletions, and bad writes can happen.
-PuppyOne's version control system automatically creates a version record for every change so you can:
+PuppyOne's version control system automatically creates a versioned commit for every change so you can:

-• Roll back anytime - restore any historical version with a single command
+• Roll back anytime - restore any historical version through the API

 • Review changes - compare two versions to see exactly what an agent changed

-No manual commits, no need to remember to save - every change is recorded automatically.
+No manual commits, no need to remember to save - every write creates a commit automatically.

-# View the version history of a file
+# View the commit history of a file

 # Roll back to version 3